 don't be a fossil

-To keep informed of updates to the 'HorlogeSkynet' user.js, you can subscribe to the Recent Commits to thunderbird-user.js:master news feed.
+To be informed of updates to the 'HorlogeSkynet' user.js, you can subscribe to the Recent Commits to thunderbird-user.js:master news feed.

-To keep informed of updates to my user-overrides.js, you can subscribe to the news feed for the Thunderbird category on this website.
+To be informed of updates to my user-overrides.js, you should subscribe to the news feed on my Codeberg repository.

 To check for a new version of the 'HorlogeSkynet' user.js, which you should do once a month or so, or whenever a new version of Thunderbird is released, go to the HorlogeSkynet/thunderbird-user.js repository at GitHub and click on the user.js file to compare the version with your current version.

-Each time you update the 'HorlogeSkynet' user.js, be sure to exit Thunderbird and run the prefsCleaner script.
-The prefsCleaner script will reset any depreciated, removed, or inactive preferences and it is important that you do this.
+Each time you update the 'HorlogeSkynet' user.js, be sure to exit Thunderbird and run the prefsCleaner script to reset any depreciated, removed, or inactive preferences.

 and they all lived happily ever after